astroumd/lmtoy/README.md

 LMT raw telescope data are (mostly) in netCDF-3 format (extension: .nc), which stores data hierarchically in a big binary blob.
-A typical LSR observation consists of a about 10 files in a specific directory hierarchy, all identified via an OBSNUM.
-Other instruments use a different number of datasets, for example, RSR uses up to 5.
+A typical LSR observation consists of a number of files in a specific directory hierarchy, starting at
+$DATA_LMT, and all identified via a 7 digit OBSNUM.
+Differentr instruments use a different number of datasets, for example, RSR uses up to 5, LSR uses 10 in Map/Cal mode.

 Tools like **ncdump** display structure and contents (as CDL).
-Careful, hdf5 also contains **ncdump** but it differs in subtle ways.

 A simple way to get at the raw data is the following: